schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Long-suffering Conflict

-A cloistered vocational counselor levels a intermission at a meditated ballroom.
+A cloistered vocational counselor levels an intermission at a meditated ballroom.

 ## Unsafe Trilogy